supremebeing7/time_log_robot/README.md

     time_log_robot --overwrite

-Or, if you want to pop open the internals, the robot saves all configuration in `path/to/gem/config/settings.yml`, so open up that file and edit to your heart's content.
+Or, if you want to pop open the internals, the robot saves all configuration in a file in your home directory: `~/.time_log_robot_settings.yml`, so open up that file and edit to your heart's content.

 ### Configuration